-To be honest, one must point out that, up till now, there is no clear strong evidence that VitD or its analogues could significantly impact the COVID-19 incidence, severity or mortality.
-But some clinical trials (e.g., NCT04334005) aiming to investigate those associations have already started, and that gives some hope that the exact VitD role in preventing COVID-19 and treating the patients will be elucidated.
-However, the COVID-19 is relatively a "new" medical problem and this can also explain the lack of evidence from large-scale RCTs regarding VitD role in prevention or treatment.
+To be honest, one must point out that, to date, there is no clear evidence that VitD or its analogues could significantly impact the COVID-19 incidence, severity or mortality.
+But some clinical trials (eg NCT04334005) aiming to investigate these associations have already started, and that gives some hope that the exact role of VitD in preventing COVID-19 and treating the patients will be elucidated.
+However, COVID-19 is a relatively a 'new' medical problem and this can also explain the lack of evidence from large-scale RCTs regarding VitD role in prevention or treatment.

-Nevertheless, VitD supplementation should be considered an adjuvant therapy for COVID-19 patients and also the whole population supplementation might be recommended.
-Improvement in circulating 25OH-D levels opens possibilities for slowing disease progression or even improving survival of patients, and keeping in mind the good tolerability and safety of even high doses of vitamin D (for almost all patients), this approach complies primum non nocere principle [37, 47].
-Indeed, it was postulated that, in general, the risk of overdosing VitD tends to be next to zero, unless very large doses without physician supervision are being used for an extended period of time or mega-doses like 1 million IU daily are taken for a few days [19, 57].
-It was also speculated that VitD could be a cheaper alternative for expensive drugs suggested for treatment of COVID-19 patients, e.g., tocilizumab [31], or might have potency to be used together with drugs approved for COVID-19 treatment, e.g., remdesivir [58].
-It is reasonable to advocate VitD supplementation more widely during COVID-19 pandemic, since supplementing VitD in people who are already ill might be too late to be effective - in particular, in those patients who are presented to hospital in the hyperinflammatory stage of the disease [59, 60].

-There is much controversy regarding overall "normal" or "optimal" serum 25OH-D levels [61, 62].
-However, many scientists and clinicians prefer to use the cut-off value 30 ng/ml (75 nmol/l) as a lower bound of adequate VitD status, as it was suggested by the Endocrine Society [63], and some also suggested, in the light of COVID-19 pandemic, to achieve and maintain 30 ng/ml levels at least in the elderly [29] or in citizens of countries having high prevalence of VitD deficiency, particularly, in those patients with COVID-19 who are at high risk of intensive care unit admission [40].
-In contrast, others suggested 40-60 ng/ml as an optimal range for human health, since such levels might reduce the risk of some infections (influenza, other coronaviral etc.), as well as the risk of certain types of cancer (e.g., colorectal), diabetes, rheumatic diseases, and pregnancy complications [4, 37, 57, 64].
-Indeed, levels 40-60 ng/ml seem to be acceptable, since they are much lower than the "toxic" 25OH-D levels considered to be at $\geq$ 100 ng/ml [26] or at $\geq$ 150 ng/ml [40].
-In addition, one could speculate that many patients won't benefit from 30-<40 ng/ml 25OH-D levels if they are "low-responders" to the VitD [64, 65].
-Overall, it is clear that for majority of patients the minimal target is to achieve and to maintain at least 30 ng/ml 25OH-D levels, but it is desirable to achieve and maintain 40-60 ng/ml.
+Nevertheless, VitD supplementation should be considered an adjuvant therapy for COVID-19 patients and also whole population supplementation might be recommended.
+Improvement in circulating 25OH-D levels opens possibilities for slowing disease progression or even improving survival of patients, and keeping in mind the good tolerability and safety of even high doses of vitamin D (for almost all patients), this approach complies primum non nocere principle.^{37,47} Indeed, it was postulated that, in general, the risk of overdosing VitD tends to be next to zero, unless very large doses without physician supervision are being used for an extended period of time or mega-doses such as 1 million IU daily are taken for a few days.^{19,57} It was also speculated that VitD could be a cheaper alternative for expensive drugs suggested for treatment of COVID-19 patients, eg tocilizumab,31 or might have potency to be used together with drugs approved for COVID-19 treatment, eg remdesivir.58 It is reasonable to advocate for VitD supplementation more widely during COVID-19 pandemic, as supplementing VitD in people who are already ill might be too late to be effective-in particular, in those patients who are presented to hospital in the hyperinflammatory stage of the disease.^{59,60} clinicians prefer to use the cut-off value 30 ng/mL (75 nmol/L) as a lower bound of adequate VitD status, as it was suggested by the Endocrine Society,63 and some also suggested, in the light of COVID-19 pandemic, to achieve and maintain 30 ng/mL levels at least in elderly people29 or in citizens of countries having high prevalence of VitD deficiency, particularly, in those patients with COVID-19 who are at high risk of intensive care unit admission.40 In contrast, others suggested 40-60 ng/mL as an optimal range for human health, since such levels might reduce the risk of some infections (influenza, other coronaviral etc), as well as the risk of certain types of cancer (eg colorectal), diabetes, rheumatic diseases and pregnancy complications.^{4,37,57,64} Indeed, levels 40-60 ng/mL seem to be acceptable, since they are much lower than the 'toxic' 25OH-D levels considered to be at $\geq 100 \text{ ng/mL}^{26}$ or at $\geq 150 \text{ ng/mL}^{40}$ In addition, one could speculate that many patients would not benefit from 30-<40 ng/mL 25OH-D levels if they are 'low-responders' to VitD.^{64,65} Overall, it is clear that for a majority of patients the minimal target is to achieve and to maintain at least 30 ng/mL 25OH-D levels, but it is desirable to achieve and maintain 40-60 ng/mL.